Judge Orders Lawmaker Access to Kennedy Center Board Meeting and Documents

 What Happened

-A judge has ruled that Representative Joyce Beatty must be granted access to planning documents and allowed to participate in an upcoming Kennedy Center board meeting, where she can oppose proposed changes.
+A judge ruled that Representative Joyce Beatty must be allowed to attend an upcoming Kennedy Center board meeting, access planning documents, and have the chance to oppose proposed changes, though she does not currently have voting rights.

 Why It Matters